 Lynsey Walters designs and makes wearable wool jewellery and hair accessories from her home in Edinburgh.
 Her work is strongly coloured and has a delightful nostalgic charm inspired by her own vintage collections and quirky sense of humour. www.lynseywalters.co.uk

 Melanie works with illustration and metal to create vibrant and intensely detailed artworks that reflect her deep love and passion for nature.
 She starts by creating original, colourful and highly intricate gouache paintings.
 She then hand prints and coats the metal before it is cut, folded, coaxed, smoothed and transformed into her beautiful brooches. www.melanietomlinson.co.uk

-Last year we held an exhibition featuring internationally-renowned textile artist and designer Margo Selby.
+We held an exhibition featuring internationally-renowned textile artist and designer Margo Selby.
 This was her first major solo show in the UK and showcased her beautiful hand-woven framed textiles and an archive of her design work which reveals the creative process.
 We now stock a range of scarves and towels in our shop. www.margoselby.com

 French Hospital in England